In Loving Memory: When Traci Was Diagnosed, Our HCA Healthcare Family Gave Her Hope

-Traci was out of work for several months while the bills for her treatment poured in.
-Traci’s director, Joy Villarreal, encouraged her to apply for help from the HCA Healthcare Hope Fund, but Traci resisted at first.
+Traci was out of work for several months.
+Her director, Joy Villarreal, encouraged her to apply for help from the HCA Healthcare Hope Fund, but Traci resisted at first.

 Finally, Traci took Joy’s advice and applied for help from the Hope Fund.
 When she learned she had been approved, she and her husband felt a powerful wave of relief.